awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-setting-signed-cookie-canned-policy.md

 A hashed, signed, and base64\-encoded version of a JSON policy statement\.
 For more information, see [Creating a Signature for a Signed Cookie That Uses a Canned Policy](#private-content-canned-policy-signature-cookies)\.
 **`CloudFront-Key-Pair-Id`**
 The ID for an active CloudFront key pair, for example, APKA9ONS7QCOWEXAMPLE\.
 The CloudFront key pair ID tells CloudFront which public key to use to validate the signed cookie\.
 CloudFront compares the information in the signature with the information in the policy statement to verify that the URL has not been tampered with\.
-The key pair ID that you include in CloudFront signed cookies must be associated with an AWS account that is one of the trusted signers for the applicable cache behavior\.
+The key pair ID that you include in CloudFront signed cookies must be associated with an AWS account that is one of the trusted signers for the cache behavior\.
 For more information, see [Specifying the AWS Accounts That Can Create Signed URLs and Signed Cookies \(Trusted Signers\)](private-content-trusted-signers.md)\.
 If you make a key pair inactive while rotating CloudFront key pairs, you must update your application to use a new active key pair for one of your trusted signers\.
 For more information about rotating key pairs, see [Rotating CloudFront Key Pairs](private-content-trusted-signers.md#private-content-rotating-key-pairs)\.